Spiritual Direction Training

 “I am happy I found this opportunity for learning both spirituality and depth psychology as foundations for the practice of spiritual direction.
 This unique focus, providing a deeper understanding of spirituality, and of myself, transformed my life, and prepared me to accompany others on their spiritual journey” — Houston graduate

-At the Haden Institute we integrate spirituality and psychology in our Spiritual Direction Training Course.
+At the Haden Institute we integrate spirituality and Jungian teachings in our Spiritual Direction Training Course.
 We offer participants information and skill development through brilliant lectures, readings, reflections, small group work, and case studies.

 Allen Proctor, Director Haden Institute

 While our roots are in the western Christian traditions, we also learn from religious mystics, spiritual practices and beliefs from a variety of faith traditions.
 Depth psychology is a spiritual as well as a psychological paradigm, so at Haden we also learn about spirituality directly from the experience of the human psyche.
 Most importantly, Haden graduates are trained to journey with spiritual seekers from all religious traditions.

 Imagine . . . immersing yourself in poetry, fairy tales, contemplative practices, Celtic, Desert, Natural, and Creation spiritualities.
 Imagine how useful it would be to learn the practicalities of the Enneagram and Jungian typology.
 Imagine delving into the intricacies of transference and counter-transference, shadow and complex identification, rootedness and freedom in religion and spirituality.
 Imagine learning about and applying the wisdom of the mystics, Jungian dream work and psychology, and having the tools to provide spiritual direction with the chronically ill and the dying.
 Imagine using creative expression to integrate the learnings, and practicing embodiment exercises to complete the mind, body, spirit connection.
 This is what the Spiritual Direction Training Courses offer.